 Through our community events we are becoming widely known in Washtenaw County.
 Some of our work towards restorative justice is:

-- Work with the Dispute Resolution Center as volunteer mediators.
+- Working with the Dispute Resolution Center as volunteer mediators.

 - Court watching in Washtenaw County courtrooms